-Public libraries are the great equalizers in society: everyone – regardless of income, birthplace, or education – is invited to expand his or her mind and access critical community resources.
-Today, while public funding dwindles, organizations like Fairfax Library Foundation make all the difference.
-The Foundation supports Fairfax County’s network of 23 public libraries, providing essential funding for programs and services that benefit more than 1 million residents.
-Monthly early literacy activities bring volunteers into more than 120 childcare centers and Head Start programs where low-income preschoolers gain essential pre-reading skills (and their very own book to take home).
+Public libraries are the great equalizers in society: all – regardless of income, birthplace, or education – are invited to expand their minds and access critical community resources.
+As public funding dwindles, organizations like Fairfax Library Foundation make all the difference.
+The Foundation supports the county’s network of 23 public libraries, providing essential funding for programs and services that benefit more than 1 million residents.
+Monthly early literacy activities bring volunteers into more than 120 childcare centers and Head Start programs where low-income preschoolers gain essential pre-reading skills.
 Changing Lives Through Literature offers first-time juvenile offenders an alternative to formal court action, building self-esteem and critical thinking skills ... and drastically reducing recidivism.
-Scholarships enhance the talents of current and future library staff, and funding for new books and materials (more than $100,000 in 2015 alone) ensures the largest possible selection is available to all.
-In an age when libraries are needed more than ever, the Foundation helps them flourish.
-So can you.
+Funding for new books and materials (more than $100,000 annually) ensures the largest possible selection is available.
+Libraries are needed more than ever.

 Awards & Recognition